 1. Platy Soil Structure

 In the platy structure, the units are flat and plate-like.
 They are generally oriented horizontally.
-In addition, a special form, the lenticular platy structure, is recognized for plates that are thickest in the middle and thinner towards the edges.
-Platey structures are commonly found in subsurface soils that have been subject to leaching or compaction by animals or machinery.
+In addition, a special form, the lenticular platy structure, is recogniz for plates that are thickest in the middle and thinner towards the edges.
+Platy structures are commonly found in subsurface soils that have been subject to leaching or compaction by animals or machinery.
+Platy structure is most perceptible in the surface layers of soils and available in the sub-soil.
+Most underlying highlights are typically a result of soil shaping powers, the platy type is frequently acquired from the parent material, particularly those set somewhere around water.

 2. Prismatic Soil Structure